What Is HR Contract Management Extraction?Employee Onboarding Data Automation

 Upload Employment Agreements

-Drop in signed offer letters, employment contracts, and amendment PDFs — single or batch.
-Same contract template or twenty different versions, format doesn't matter.
-The AI reads the document visually, not by parsing a text layer.
+Drop in signed offer letters, employment contracts, and amendment PDFs — single or in batch.
+A single agreement or thirty from a hiring push, the same process applies.
+The AI reads the document visually, not by parsing a text layer, so scanned wet-signed PDFs and digital versions are treated identically.

 2